ANTLab-polimi/Customer-Edge-Switch/README.md

 To test this building block, a Non Intrusive Load Monitoring application between the client (5G machine) and the server (MEC machine) was designed as example of a possible real application.

-This project in association with [CHIMA](https://github.com/ANTLab-polimi/CHIMA) is part of a larger project called [AI-SPRINT](https://www.ai-sprint-project.eu/).
+This work in association with [CHIMA](https://github.com/ANTLab-polimi/CHIMA) is part of a larger project called [AI-SPRINT](https://www.ai-sprint-project.eu/).

 ## Installation